Table of Contents

 7.1 Tape and Reel Specifications

-The components are supplied in embossed carrier tape with a width of 12mm, wound onto 7-inch (178mm) diameter reels.
+Components are packaged in embossed carrier tape with a width of 12mm, wound on reels with a diameter of 7 inches (178mm).

-- Missing Components: A maximum of two consecutive missing components ("lamps") is allowed per the specification.
+- Missing components:According to the specification, a maximum of two consecutive missing components ("lamps") is allowed.

 8. Application Suggestions and Design Considerations